tswanson222/modnets/README.md

 ## Downloading and using the package
 Currently, the way to use the R package is as follows:

-1. Put `modnets` folder in the working directory.
+1. Download the folder `modnets` and place it in your working directory
 2. Run: `source('modnets/functions.R')`
 3. You now have access to all functions in the package!